Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix OpenBlocks Item Cannon not being able to fire properly in some directions (OpenBlocks Reopened).
 - Prevent non-player entities from being able to enter Vethea.
 - Fix Baubles not respecting the Curse of Binding and Vanishing (Bubbles).
+- Fix Omniwand items behaving incorrectly due to being transformed from the Morphing Tool.

 ## Balance Adjustments: